Linux package signatures

 dnf check-update

-To fetch the latest repository signing key, users can run the curl
+To fetch the latest repository signing key:

-# Download the new key
+Download the key:

 curl "https://packages.gitlab.com/gpg.key" -o /tmp/omnibus_gitlab_gpg.key

-# Import the key
+Import the key:

-sudo apt-key add /tmp/omnibus_gitlab_gpg.key
+Debian/Ubuntu/Raspbiansudo apt-key add /tmp/omnibus_gitlab_gpg.key

-sudo rpm --import /tmp/omnibus_gitlab_gpg.key
+CentOS/OpenSUSE/SLESsudo rpm --import /tmp/omnibus_gitlab_gpg.key

 644

 Sl.
-No. | Key ID | Expiry Date |
+No. | Key ID | Expiry date |

 ---|---|---|